CIAO-systems/rite/README.md

 Go to the [user documentation](user-doc.md) to learn how to create a rite import/export.

-For easy usage, there is a shell script to run the container.
-See [the documentation for the script](rite.sh.md)

 ## Overview
 ### model
 This [library](https://github.com/CIAO-systems/rite-lib-model) describes the data model of the framework